spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 Likelihood Algorithm Details
 ----------------------------
 As an alternative to the OLS algorithm, a likelihood algorithm can be selected with the step argument ``--ramp_fitting.algorithm=LIKELY``.
-If this algorithm is selected, the normal pipeline jump detection algorithm is skipped because this algorithm has its own jump detection algorithm.
-The jump detection for this algorithm requires NGROUPS to be a minimum of four (4).
-If NGROUPS :math:`\le` 3, then this algorithm is deselected, defaulting to the above described OLS algorithm and the normal jump detection pipeline step is run.
+This algorithm has its own algorithm for jump detection.
+The normal jump detection algorithm runs by default, but can be skipped when selecting the LIKELY algorithm.
+This algorithm removes jump detection flags and sets jump detection flags.
+This jump detection algorithm requires a minimum of four (4) NGROUPS.
+If the LIKELY algorithm is selected for data with NGROUPS less than four, the ramp fitting algorithm is changed to OLS_C.

-Each pixel is independently processed, but rather than operate on the each group/resultant directly, the likelihood algorithm is based on differences of the groups/resultants :math:`d_i = r_i - r_{i-1}`.
+Each pixel is independently processed, but rather than operate on each group/resultant directly, the likelihood algorithm is based on differences of the groups/resultants :math:`d_i = r_i - r_{i-1}`.
 The model used to determine the slope/countrate, :math:`a`, is: